spring1843/go-dsa/queue/README.md

 ## Application

-Queues are widely utilized in solving graph-related problems and managing capacity in various contexts such as printers, where tasks are processed in the order of their arrival.
+Queues are widely utilized in solving graph-related problems and managing capacity in various contexts, such as printers, where tasks are processed in the order of their arrival.
 They are also utilized in situations where a first-come-first-serve approach is necessary.

 ## Rehearsal